 IMPORTANT: If the engine is started with air trapped in the hydraulic pump housing, damage to the pump may result.
 If the hydraulic motor is operated with air trapped in the hydraulic motor housing, damage to the motor may result.

-If the cylinder is operated with air trapped in the cylinder tube, damage to the cylinder may result.
+If the cylinder is operated with air trapped in the cylinder tube damtrapped in the cylinder tube, damage to the cylinder may result.
 Be sure to bleed air before starting the engine.